 [36.
-Reserved for classification procedures, test methods and criteria relating to Class 7]
+Reserved]

-SECTION 37 CLASSIFICATION PROCEDURES, TEST METHODS AND CRITERIA RELATING TO SUBSTANCES OF CLASS 8
+CHAPTER 37 CLASSIFICATION PROCEDURES, TEST METHODS AND CRITERIA RELATING TO SUBSTANCES CORROSIVE TO METALS

 37.1 Purpose

-37.1.1 This section presents the United Nations scheme for the classification of corrosive substances of Class 8 (see sections 2.8.1 and 2.8.2 of the Model Regulations).
-The test method for corrosion is given in sub-section 37.4 of this Manual.
-The method for determining corrosion to skin is provided in OECD Guideline 404 and the criteria are provided in Chapter 2.8 of the Model Regulations.
+37.1.1 This section presents the scheme for the classification of substances corrosive to metals (see Chapter 2,8, sections 2.8.1 and 2.8.2 of the Model Regulations and Chapter 2.16 of the GHS).

+37.1.2 The test method for corrosion is given in sub-section 37.4 of this Manual.
+The method for determining corrosion to skin is provided in OECD Guideline 404 or 435 and the criteria are provided in Chapter 2.8 of the Model Regulations and Chapter 3.2 of the GHS.
 If a substance is shown to be corrosive to skin, then it is not necessary to conduct the tests for metal corrosion for the purposes of classification.

+37.1.3 In assigning the packing group to a substance or mixture in accordance with Chapter 2.8, paragraph 2.8.2.2 of the Model Regulations, account shall be taken of human experience in instances of accidental exposure.
+In the absence of human experience, the grouping shall be based on data obtained from experiments with OECD test guidelines 404 or 435.
+A substance or mixture which is determined not to be corrosive in accordance with OECD test guideline 430 or 431 may be considered not to be corrosive to skin for the purposes of classification without further testing.